Frequently asked questions

 Why does the fence have to be so tall?

 There are national standards for medium secure units with which the Trust is obliged to conform.
 For the safety and security the fence line will be maintained at all times during the project.

 How will you be minimising the impact of the construction on neighbouring properties?

-We will make every opportunity to minimise impact and welcome continued dialogue with our neighbours on how to do this.
-The scheme will be run under the Considerate Constructor scheme which controls hours of working, commits to timing deliveries so as to avoid busy periods such as school runs, and provides contact details for the site manager.
+We have taken every opportunity to minimise impact and welcome continued dialogue with our neighbours on how to do this.
+The scheme has been run under the Considerate Constructor scheme which controls hours of working, commits to timing deliveries so as to avoid busy periods such as school runs, and provides contact details for the site manager.

 How will construction traffic get on to the site?

 All site traffic will access the site via the usual entry points to the Fieldhead site from Ouchthorpe Lane, approaching from the Bar Lane roundabout.
 A dilapidations survey of Ouchthorpe Lane was undertaken prior to the start of works on site, at the end of the site a further survey will identify if the road surface has been damaged by construction traffic.
 Any damage will be rectified.
 All large plant equipment will be delivered on suitable sized vehicles for entry to Fieldhead.
 Nothing will be unloaded on Ouchthorpe Lane.